gatsbyjs/gatsby/docs/tutorial/part-one/index.md

 Once you've opened the "tutorial-part-one" folder in your code editing software, it's time to edit your website.
 You'll see groups of directories and files; find the file in this location: `src/pages/index.js`.
 Once you open that file, try changing "Hello world!" in the page component to "Hello Gatsby!".
-Once you save that change, the text in your browser should change within a second.
+Once you save that change, the text in your browser should change within a second (tip: you will always need to save changes before they appear in your browser).

 Try some other tricks, like the ones below: